Indirect Costs Under The UG

-- How to negotiate your indirect cost rate?
+- How do you negotiate your indirect cost rate?

 - What is an indirect cost proposal and rate agreement?

-- The different types of indirect cost rates
+- What are the different types of indirect cost rates?

-- Effective date of your indirect cost rate
+- What is the effective date of your indirect cost rate?

-- What to do when you don't understand your rate agreement
+- What do you do when you don't understand your rate agreement?

 - What audits are disallowed?

 - What are participant and flow through costs?

 Indirect Cost Training (43:12)